-Students at NEIU who have registered for classes prior to the beginning of the semester and have no financial or academic holds are allocated a 7,500 point print quota which will be given at the beginning of the first day of classes in the semester for which for which the student is registered.
-A student who does not meet these requirements or registers after the first day of classes will not receive a print quota and will need to login into NEIUport, click the "Help Desk" icon and submit a support ticket though NEIU's support application TeamDynamix or by contacting Technology Services at 4357 (HELP) from any house phone.
-The print quota can be used for printing, scanning and copying on campus Xerox machines and printers and be in compliance with the university Acceptable Use of Information Technology Resources policy.
-Color printing is available at the Library Copy Center, Student Lounge and the Pedroso Center.
+Students at NEIU who have registered for classes prior to the beginning of the semester and have no financial or academic holds are allocated a 7,500 point print quota which will be given at the beginning of the first day of classes in the semester for which the student is registered.
+A student who does not meet these requirements or registers after the first day of classes will not receive a print quota and will need to log in to NEIUport, click the "Help Desk" icon and submit a support ticket though NEIU's support application TeamDynamix or by contacting Technology Services at (773) 442-4357 (HELP) from any house phone.